7 Barbell Hip Thrust Alternatives to Train Your Glutes

 If you one day find yourself without access to the barbell, dumbbells, or necessary machines (e.g., cable machine, or leg press), there’s always the kettlebell.

-While kettlebell swings shouldn’t be your first pick from this list of hip thrust alternatives, they’ll work fine in a pinch.
-Um.
-TBVH, we don’t have anything much to say about it, so we’ll just let this video do the talking:
+While kettlebell swings wouldn’t be your first pick from this list of glute exercises, they’ll work fine in a pinch.

 #7: Step-up

-Step-ups may seem simple at first glance, but it’s arguably the most difficult exercise on this list of hip thrust alternatives because of how much it’ll challenge your balance (yes, even more so than the notorious BSS).
+Step-ups may seem simple at first glance, but it’s arguably the most difficult exercise on this list of barbell hip thrust alternatives because of how much it’ll challenge your balance (yes, even more so than the notorious BSS).

 Nonetheless, it’s an exercise you shouldn’t pass over because it puts your glutes in a lengthened position.